Nearly every state requires car insurance, and not having a card or other proof of coverage can add significant hassle and sometimes cost you money.

-- If you are in an accident and need to exchange insurance information
+- Getting in an accident and need to exchange insurance information

-- If you are registering a newly purchased vehicle or renewing your licence plate at the DMV
+- Registering a newly purchased vehicle or renewing your license plate at the DMV

 The most common form of proof of insurance is an insurance ID card that is mailed to you.
 Many insurers will also email you the card to print out, and some allow you to show proof of insurance on their mobile app or by logging into a website.

 Insurance cards include your policy number, as well as some information about you and your vehicle.
 That information can include:

 - Effective dates of the policy